The automorphism group functor of the N=4 Lie conformal superalgebra: The group functor

-To conclude this section, we discuss the representability of group functors involved in the exact sequence (\ref{eq:exact}).
+Although the group functor $\mathbf{GrAut}(\mathcal{F})$ is not forgetfully representable, it is strongly related to the group scheme $\mathbf{SL}_2$.
+In the remaining of this section, we will discuss the representability of group functors involved in the exact sequence (\ref{eq:exact}).
 Recall that both $\mathbf{SL}_2$ and $\boldsymbol{\mu}_2$ are affine group schemes over $k$ (representable functors from $k\text{\bf-rng}$ to $\text{\bf grp}$).
 More precisely,

 where their coordinates rings are $k[\mathbf{SL}_2]=k[x_{11},x_{12},x_{21},x_{22}]/(x_{11}x_{22}-x_{12}x_{21}-1)$ and $k[\boldsymbol{\mu}_2]=k[x]/(x^2-1)$, respectively.

 Analogous to the case of $N=1, 2, 3$ Lie conformal algebras \cite{CP}, both $\mathbf{SL}_2$ and $\boldsymbol{\mu}_2$ yield forgetfully representable functors: